 Below, the map on the left depicts how many days of reasonable sunrise time—defined as 7 a.m. or earlier—each part of the country is getting.
 The regions in the yellow sections have the most days with early sunrises and the darker parts have the fewest.
 On the right, the second map shows how many sunsets past 5 p.m. we’re getting each year, which appear to be a lot more abundant

-Next, he visualized what these sunrise and sunset times would look like if daylight saving were abolished completely, something many people have been pushing for years.
+Next, he visualized what these sunrise and sunset times would look like if daylight saving were abolished completely, something many people have been pushing for years—and very well could happen in November 2023.
 While our sunset times remain pretty much the same, the mornings start to look a lot sunnier for people all over the country, especially in places like West Texas.

 And for those of you who were curious, here’s what America would look like if daylight saving time were in effect year-round.
-While mornings would look miserable pretty much everywhere, there’d at least be plenty of sunshine to enjoy once we got off work.
+While mornings would look miserable pretty much everywhere, there’d at least be plenty of sunshine to enjoy once the workday was over.

 You can tinker with an interactive version of the daylight saving map on Woodruff’s blog.